Nigel Farage takes aim at Keir Starmer after migration White Paper announcement - 'He's following Reform!'

 However, some Labour MPs have come to the Prime Minister's defence.

-Red Wall MP Jake Edwards said: "Millions of people across the country have similar concerns.
+Red Wall MP Jake Edwards claimed: "Millions of people across the country have similar concerns.
 This theme must be central to missions across immigration, employment, work and tackling neighbourhood deprivation."

-Polling has suggested the Prime Minister's comments also chime with public sentiment about immigration.
+Despite the spat, polling suggests the Prime Minister's comments chime with public sentiment about immigration.

-YouGov revealed that 53 per cent agreed with Starmer, with just 30 per cent disagreeing.
+YouGov revealed that 53 per cent of the public agreed with Starmer, with just 30 per cent disagreeing.

-More in Common also found that Labour voters were more likely than Tories or Liberal Democrats to support a net migration reduction - only falling behind Reform UK supporters.
+More in Common also found that over half Labour voters (57 per cent) support reducing net migration - only falling behind Reform UK (86 per cent) and Tory backers (78 per cent).

-The row comes as the Government released its 69-page immigration White Paper.
+The Government is hoping to ease skyrocketing concerns about migration through its 69-page immigration White Paper.

-A new Home Office assessment showing the impact of changes to study and work visas and the introduction of English language tests said there would be about 100,000 fewer people entering the UK.
+A new Home Office assessment showing the impact of changes to study and work visas and the introduction of English language tests said Starmer's plan would result in 100,000 fewer people entering the UK.

-Despite Starmer stopping short of setting a migration cap, the Home Office document also suggests net migration could fall to 300,000 by 2029.
+Despite Starmer stopping short of setting a migration cap, the Home Office document also sets out plans for net migration to drop to 300,000 by 2029.